penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-optimizationweights-properties-sessionsoptimization-properties-classroomschanges.md

 engineInputGHCSchema#/properties/ghcData/properties/optimizationWeights/properties/sessions/properties/classRoomsChanges
 ```

-Indicates the weight of all class units of each subject is not taught in the same classroom, and also to avoid changes in the classroom of groups.
-It means a change of classroom of a group only between consecutive intervals, not the ones divided by a break.
+It indicates the weight of all class units of each subject not taught in the same classroom, and also to avoid classroom changes of groups.
+This means a change of classrooms of a group only between consecutive intervals, not those divided by a break.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |